Ticker: RKLB · Covering: Q4 2025 earnings, call February 26, 2026.

 - The backlog implies a 14%+ beat on FY 2025 revenue before Rocket Lab signs a single new contract, and the CFO called that estimate "conservative" on a live mic.

-- Vertical integration is being priced by the market as financial engineering when it's actually the moat — Rocket Lab is the only small-cap space company that can deliver both rockets and complete satellites on government timelines, and the legacy primes cannot catch up without demolishing their own supply chains.
+- Vertical integration isn't financial engineering — it's the moat.
+Rocket Lab is the only small-cap space company that can deliver both rockets and complete satellites on government timelines.
+The legacy primes cannot catch up without dismantling their own supply chains.

-- The Neutron delay retired a supply-chain risk the bears were going to complain about in 2027 anyway, and the company came out of it with in-house AFP composite production measured in days per dome.
+- The Neutron delay retired a supply-chain risk the bears were going to flag in 2027 anyway, and the company came out of it with in-house AFP composite production measured in days per dome.

 The risks

-Because this is Basis Report, not a penny-stock newsletter: Neutron Flight 1 could actually fail in Q4 2026, which would reset the commercial launch narrative by 12+ months.
-FY 2026 free cash flow remains deeply negative — Spice flagged it will stay "elevated" through Neutron development.
-And the $1.1B cash balance, while strong, funds maybe 18–24 months of the current burn rate before a capital raise becomes a question worth asking.
+Because this is Basis Report, not a penny-stock newsletter: Neutron Flight 1 could fail in Q4 2026, which would reset the commercial launch narrative by 12+ months.
+FY 2026 free cash flow remains deeply negative — Spice said it will stay "elevated" through Neutron development.
+The $1.1B cash balance, while strong, funds roughly 18–24 months at the current burn rate before a capital raise becomes a real question.

-But the operating reality in the Q4 transcript is unambiguous: Electron is "banging out every 11 to 13 days," Q4 gross margins expanded 240 bps sequentially on the non-GAAP line, adjusted EBITDA loss beat the guide, and backlog conversion math alone supports consensus-beating FY 2026.
+But the numbers in the Q4 transcript are clear: Electron is launching "every 11 to 13 days."
+Q4 gross margins expanded 240 bps sequentially on the non-GAAP line.
+Adjusted EBITDA loss beat the guide.
+Backlog conversion math alone supports consensus-beating FY 2026.

-If the market is going to price Rocket Lab as a rocket company, it's underpricing the satellite business.
-If it's going to price it as a satellite company, it's underpricing the rocket.
+If Wall Street prices Rocket Lab as a rocket company, the satellite business is too cheap.
+If it prices Rocket Lab as a satellite company, the rocket is too cheap.
 Beck said it best when an analyst asked about the future:

 "Space is going to get blurry.
 It will be difficult to determine what is a space company."